21 Different Types of Ants in Oregon

 These ants are quite small, measuring between 3 and 4 millimeters in length.
 They prefer to nest in dry, sandy soil near the base of trees or in wooded areas.

-The Nevada Acorn Ant is a very hardy species that can survive even in extremely hot temperatures.
+The Nevada Acorn Ant is a very hardy species that can survive in extremely hot temperatures.
 It is also relatively tolerant to environmental changes.

 These baits can be used inside or outside the home, killing the adult ants and the eggs.